Skip to main content

 Should you disagree with a decision made by BCU, or wish to make a complaint in relation to your request for hardship, you can utilise BCU's internal dispute resolution (IDR) process by calling our Contact Centre on 1300 228 228 and requesting to speak with the Member Advocate, or:

-BCU also subscribes to an external dispute resolution scheme (EDR) provided by the Australian Financial Complaints Authority (AFCA), who can be contacted as follows:
+We also subscribe to an external dispute resolution scheme (EDR) provided by the Australian Financial Complaints Authority (AFCA).
+AFCA can be contacted as follows:

 Website: www.afca.org.au